TheGreymanShow/vertical-pod-autoscaler-operator/README.md

 - [ ] Creating an application to serve as a candidate for VPA testing, with varying workloads so that CPU/Memory utilization can be tracked in scenarios before VPA and after enabling VPA.
 - [ ] Grafana dashboards are built for visualizing these metrics.

-## Major Milestones
-- [ ] Install the VPA autoscaler via GitOps
-- [ ] Identify an application to serve as a candidate for VPA testing (see next point on POC)
-- [ ] Create a POC in a demo k8s namespace showcasing VPA working
-- [ ] Implement VPA for a live running service for heavy/fluctuating compute workloads
-- [ ] Track CPU/Memory utilization in Grafana, confirming results
-- [ ] Proceed to implement VPA for all compute heavy workloads

 ## Release Planning

 ### Sprint 1